-- They are both popular mattresses.
+- The Casper and Tuft and Needle are both terrifically popular online mattresses.

 Click To Get The Highest Available Discount On Casper

 - The Casper mattress is pricier than the Tuft and Needle mattress.

 - The mattresses incorporate some different materials; the Casper features latex-like foam and memory foam, and the Tuft and Needle incorporates a proprietary Adaptive Foam.

 - The Casper has four layers while the Tuft and Needle only features two layers.